jssteinberg/termcwd/README.md

 *The actual folder path the terminal starts in is (Neo)vim default window-local CWD.
 Which is usually what you want.*

+> [!NOTE]
-*Note: Terminal names are connected to CWDs.
+> Terminal names are connected to their CWDs.
 Meaning you can use the same terminal name for both your window-local CWD and your global terminal without them interfering.*

 ### Configure